dweprinz/multimedia/README.md

      ```
    - The dashboard will be available at `http://localhost:8081`

----

-## Features
-- Interactive visualization of hierarchical and hyperbolic embeddings
-- Support for multiple datasets (GRIT, ImageNet, and more via extension)
-- Compare different projection methods (HoroPCA, CO-SNE)
-- Dual-view and single-view modes
-- Tree, neighbor, and interpolation exploration modes
-- Extensible to new models and datasets

----

-## Adding New Datasets or Models

 To add your own dataset or model for visualization in HIVE: